FY2018 Teaching Artists Directory Guidelines

 To maintain eligibility, each participant must:

-events that feature the participant’s work.
-Please send a copy of the correspondence to the arts
+to events that feature the participant’s work.
+Please copy the arts council via "cc" on the

-- Acknowledge the arts council in all published materials and announcements (print and electronic) including websites, advertising promotions, news releases, printed programs, catalogs, flyers, posters, literature and other publicity, per Credits and Logos on the arts council website.
+- Acknowledge the arts council in all published materials and announcements (print and electronic) including websites, advertising promotions, news releases, printed programs, catalogs, flyers, posters, literature and other publicity, per Credits and Logos on the arts council website at http://artscouncil.ky.gov/KAC/Applications/CreditLogos.htm.

 All incoming Teaching Artists Directory artists are required to attend a day-long orientation and training on Tuesday, Aug.
 8, 2017, in Frankfort.